Ashymonth/BookKeeper/README.md

 * .Net Framework not lower that 4.0
 * Installed Microsoft Excel

-# BookKeeper Settings
-Provides simple console application for create and setting database name/directory/user login and password.
-## Using
-Before you start, run the settings application, and select BookKeeper.exe.config in app to create and configure a connection to the database.
 # BookKeeper
 Accounting software.
 Main functionality - combining accounts info from excel files with payments from html.